eerii/hello-bevy/README.md

 - ci that checks errors and lint
 - creates binaries for web, linux, mac and windows when adding a tag
 - deploy to itch automatically
-- debug features integrated (inspector, schedule graphs)
 - remapable input manager with gamepad support
+- easy debuggins features (inspector, fps counter, tracy script)
 - asset loading with progress, audio, saving, menu...
 - hot reloading and profiling when debugging